 Q: Can you describe what cord blood banking is?
 What's the difference between a private and public storage method?

 A: Cord blood banking is the process of collecting and storing blood that's left over in the umbilical cord after the baby is born.
 After birth, there's residual blood that has valuable cells in it.
 After the blood is collected through a simple procedure, it’s sent to a facility where it’s processed, stored, and kept safe in a bank for future use.
 The amount of blood collected is highly variable with no guarantee of how much you’re going to get.
-Some umbilical cords are tiny, short & skinny, whereas others are very long.
+Some umbilical cords are tiny, short & skinny, whereas others are thicker and very long.
 These factors will affect the total amount of blood collected.

 There are different formats for banking: public or private.
 Public banking is when cord blood is donated after delivery to a public facility where it’s tested and stored for public use.
 Once donated the family no longer has rights to it.
 Private banking is when a family stores the cord blood for their future use only, owning all rights to it.